iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.9.0/report.md

 > Very poor design - does not have a check out function.
 No way to tell how long person has been in the venue.👎 Still no option to check out.<br> :date: __2021-05-05 23:44:36__

 > Download and checked in to the war memorial not too long after started receiving calls from marketing companies.
 App uses data collected to give to marketing companies and you have to check otherwise you can receive a fine.<br> :date: __2021-05-03 02:50:04__

-> Could not download app<br> :date: __2021-04-24 04:44:17__

-> scam, stealing data do not install<br> :date: __2021-04-18 04:24:56__

-> I need a code????<br> :date: __2021-03-24 08:54:02__

-> App didn't work so i deleted it and tried to upload again, it won't load....it must be broken....it used to be a good app.<br> :date: __2021-03-17 01:53:44__

-> This app worked fine on my Samsung Galaxy s9 for 6 weeks.
-Now it no longer works.
-I have uninstalled it and reinstalled it numerous times.
-It will work once and then I get the red error message saying there is no wi fi connection.
-Not true.
-What do you mean apply the fix 1.8.2?
-No explanation has been given.
-This is becoming so frustrating.
-Please don't say it is an issue with older Androids.
-Th phone is 2 years old.
-There is a problem with the app.<br> :date: __2021-03-16 02:05:16__

-> Far too messy compared to other states<br> :date: __2021-03-09 02:03:13__